An Ultimate Guide to 2025 DELF & DALF Exam

 They conducted the tests in dozens of cities and AF branches.

 This includes Ahmedabad, Bengaluru, Bhopal, Bhubaneswar, Chandigarh, Chennai, Delhi, Dehradun, Gurugram, Hyderabad, Jaipur, Kolkata, Lucknow, Mumbai, Panjim Pondichéry, Pune, Udaipur, and Trivandrum.
+Remember that not all centers conduct all tests, so check the official websites for upcoming tests.

-All prices mentioned above do not include taxes and are valid for only 2024 sessions.
+All prices mentioned above do not include taxes and are valid for only 2025 sessions.

 DELF exam centres